-1. To defeat an existing record, the fish must measure at least two (2) centimeters longer than the existing record.

-2. A catch that matches the length of an existing record or exceeds the length by less than two centimeters will be considered a tie.
+- 1. To defeat an existing record, the fish must measure at least two (2) centimeters longer than the existing record. - 2.
+A catch that matches the length of an existing record or exceeds the length by less than two centimeters will be considered a tie.
 In the case of a tie claim involving more than two catches, length must be compared with the original record (first fish to be caught).
-Nothing measuring less than the original record (first fish to be caught) will be considered.
+Nothing measuring less than the original record will be considered.
+In the event of an angler tying an existing record they currently hold; the catch must measure at least one centimeter greater than their current record to qualify for a tie.